Cinnamon and Kale

 Is wholemeal flatbread healthy?

 Wholemeal flatbreads can be a part of a healthy balanced diet.
 Whole grains are naturally higher in vitamins, minerals and fibre.
-Adding herbs, spices or seeds will make these flatbreads even healthier.
+Adding herbs, spices or seeds will make these healthy flatbreads even more nutritious.
 Make sure that you serve your flatbreads with healthy accompaniments too.

 How many calories are in a whole wheat flatbread?